haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-03-the_data_challenges_and_how_we_solved_them.md

 vereinspartnerid,
 ldts
 from  dwh_willibald.dwh_02_load.load_webshop_kunde
 -- be aware of the high water marking logic.
-There will only be data in here on the first run or when you call dbt build where kundeid in (16) order by rsrc
+There will only be data in here on the first run or when you call dbt build --full-refresh where kundeid in (16) order by rsrc
 ;